iapilgrim/sysadmin-logs/README.md

 * The recorded data must be sent off-host.
 * The recorded data should only be visible to the host that submitted it
+   * Because it is easy to imagine some hosts might have different local users, and they shouldn't be able to spy on the work you're doing on hosts they don't control.
    * But a suitable privileged admin-host could view all data.

 The client applications `record-log` and `recent-events` should be written in a portable fashion, such that they work with no other applications present.
+In this proof of concept hack we use `curl`.

 To avoid firewall complexity I would propose sending the data via HTTP-POST requests.

-Ideally SSL will be used to prevent sniffing.
+In the future SSL will be used to prevent sniffing.

 Implementation